 - These exercises can also be done by elderly people and are considered good for them.

 You can also download our printable Isometric Exercises E-Book here

 As with any new exercise routine please speak with your family practitioner to see if you are able to start this practice.
 For those diagnosed with high blood pressure, I would start with the isometric handgrip exercises.
 Isometric exercises using the plank or weights can cause spikes in blood pressure.
 Again please consult your physician.

-If you have any thought about upcoming articles you would like to see, please email me Eli at [email protected]
+If you have any thought about upcoming articles you would like to see, please email me Eli at [email protected]Tags:

 How to Lower Blood Pressure Fast & Naturally.